 Written by Jarin Eisenberg

-As we roll into 2015, many of us are thinking about the changes we want to make in our lives and setting our New Year’s resolutions.
+As we roll into the new year, many of us are thinking about the changes we want to make in our lives and setting our New Year’s resolutions.
 In one oft-cited study published in the Journal of Clinical Psychology, researchers found that individuals who resolved to change a particular behavior, such as quitting smoking, were 10 times more likely to succeed than study participants who made no resolution.

 Additionally, an individual’s readiness to change was the best predictor of whether he or she stuck to a New Year’s promise, according to the 2002 study, titled “Auld Lang Syne: Success predictors, change processes, and self-reported outcomes of New Year’s resolvers and nonresolvers.”